About The Winnipeg Humane Society

 Q: What do I do if I find a stray animal?

-A: Bring the animal to The WHS.
+A: If it is a cat, bring the animal to the WHS.
+If it is a dog, please contact City of Winnipeg Animals Services.
 We will fill out the necessary paperwork and work through the process of trying to find the animal’s owner.
-If no owner is found, the animal will be entered into our adoption department.
+If no owner is found, the animal will be entered into our shelter and we’ll determine the best live release outcome for the pet.

 Q: What do I do if I know of an animal being abused?

 A: Our WHS Animal Protection Officers can only respond to reports of abuse that have been witnessed first-hand, not suspected.
-If this is the case, then please call 204-982-2028 to make a cruelty and abuse complaint.
+If the case is suspected, then please call 204-982-2028 to make a cruelty and abuse complaint.
+If an animal is in immediate danger, please call the Emergency Line at 204-982-2020.

 Q: Where does The WHS’ funding come from?